Masashi Tabuchi, PhD

 Research Interests

-How neurons generate information to drive behavior?
-The Tabuchi lab's goal is to understand how neural coding impacts molecular/cellular signaling, plasticity, and behavior.
-We apply multidisciplinary approaches in Drosophila to understand how non-canonical (temporal or analog) neural codes represent persistent internal drive.
-Our research scope includes hierarchical interactions of gene expression, biophysical properties such as ionic currents, temporal structure of membrane potential dynamics including spiking patterns, functional synaptic connectivity of neural circuits, and behavior, with fundamental questions of what is the determining factor of processing performance in a neural circuit, what kind of molecular and cellular events can be attributed to, and how exactly do these events have a certain power in modulating the neuronal, synaptic, and behavioral states of the animals.
-By answering these questions, we expect to gain key insights into the principles of neural codes underlying persistent internal drive of the brain and to provide a framework to understand how these factors ultimately contribute to our health.
+How do neurons generate information to drive behavior?
+The Tabuchi lab's overarching goal is to elucidate how neural coding impacts molecular/cellular signaling, plasticity, and behavior.
+We employ multidisciplinary approaches, leveraging both Drosophila models and human iPS cell-derived neurons.
+Through our research in Drosophila, we can precisely and rapidly identify significant phenotypes, and then validate the conservation of these phenotypes in human iPS cell-derived neurons.
+The phenotype identification process involves the use of state-of-the-art data acquisition methods, including patch-clamp electrophysiology, multi-electrode array and FRET functional imaging, arousal/sleep measurements, as well as our sophisticated machine learning platforms that aid in the construction of mathematical models to extract features of the temporal structure of neural activity patterns.
+We believe this approach is novel and will garner significant attention worldwide.
+Our research scope encompasses hierarchical interactions of gene expression, biophysical properties such as ionic currents, temporal structure of membrane potential dynamics including spiking patterns, functional synaptic connectivity of neural circuits, and behavior.
+We aim to answer fundamental questions such as the determining factors of processing performance in neural circuits, the molecular and cellular events underlying these factors, and their modulation of neuronal, synaptic, and behavioral states.
+By addressing these questions, we anticipate gaining key insights into the principles of neural codes underlying the persistent internal drive of the brain and providing a framework to understand how these factors contribute to overall health.

 Research Projects

-We are interested in understanding the relationship between sleep quality and neural coding.
-I previously discovered that sleep quality is determined by clock-driven temporal coding in an arousal circuit.
-I also delineated the molecular and biophysical mechanisms underlying the effect on downstream arousal circuits on temporal codes and identified a novel form of synaptic plasticity driven solely by the temporal pattern of spiking.
-Along this line of study, the lab studies how neural codes impact molecular/cellular signaling to regulate sleep quality by applying methods of in vivo intracellular and extracellular electrophysiology, in vivo functional imaging, optogenetics, and sophisticated behavioral analysis.
+Our research focuses on understanding the relationship between sleep quality and neural coding.
+Sleep quality is influenced by clock-driven temporal coding within arousal circuits (Tabuchi et al., 2018), and previous work in our lab has revealed age-related unstructured patterns of this temporal coding (Nguyen et al., 2022).
+We have also elucidated the molecular and biophysical mechanisms underlying the impact of downstream arousal circuits on temporal codes, identifying a novel form of synaptic plasticity driven solely by the temporal pattern of spiking (Tabuchi et al., 2023).
+Our current investigations aim to explore how neural codes affect molecular/cellular signaling to regulate sleep quality, employing techniques such as in vivo intracellular and extracellular electrophysiology, in vivo functional imaging, optogenetics, and sophisticated behavioral analysis.

-I previously identified the first neural circuit encoding protein-specific hunger (named DA-WED neurons) and found that DA-WED neurons are critical for protein hunger in Drosophila.
-Using a combination of molecular, genetic, computational, and electrophysiological approaches in Drosophila, we are interested in understanding how temporal structure of membrane potential is used as non-canonical (temporal or analog) neural codes in DA-WED neurons for the persistent internal drive of nutrition-specific hunger/satiety.
+Our lab has identified the first neural circuit encoding protein-specific hunger (named DA-WED neurons) and demonstrated their critical role in protein hunger in Drosophila.
+Through a combination of molecular, genetic, computational, and electrophysiological approaches, we seek to understand how the temporal structure of membrane potential serves as non-canonical (temporal or analog) neural codes in DA-WED neurons for the persistent internal drive of nutrition-specific hunger/satiety.

 3. Molecular and Neural Mechanisms of Alzheimer's Disease